questdb/documentation/README.md

 ## Contributing

-We are always happy to have contributions to the project whether it is documentation, bug reports, blog posts, or feedback.
+We are always happy to have contributions to the project whether it is documentation, bug reports, or feedback.

 To start, have a look through the [GitHub issues](https://github.com/questdb/documentation/issues)